Nice to meet you.

 Within minutes, I was remotely managing devices as if I were sitting right in front of them.
 The connection speed was impressive, with minimal lag even when working with bandwidth-heavy tasks like software installations and troubleshooting video-related issues.

-As much as I appreciated its straightforwardness, I quickly realized that Splashtop is primarily a remote access tool, not a full-fledged IT management solution.
-The platform focuses on getting you into remote systems quickly but lacks many of the deeper ITSM features found in more comprehensive solutions.
+Splashtop excels at what it’s designed for: fast and reliable remote access.
+I appreciated its straightforward setup and smooth performance but quickly realized it’s not a full-fledged IT management solution.
+As highlighted by G2 users, the platform is great for accessing remote systems but lacks many of the deeper ITSM features found in more comprehensive tools.

-While the remote file transfer feature worked flawlessly—I could easily drag and drop files between my local and remote systems—there were some notable limitations in other areas.
-The lack of built-in chat functionality was frustrating, especially when I needed to communicate with end users during troubleshooting sessions.
-I ended up relying on external messaging tools to fill the gap, which felt like an unnecessary extra step.
+However, the remote file transfer feature was a major plus.
+I could drag and drop files effortlessly between my local and remote systems without hiccups.
+However, I did run into some limitations elsewhere.
+The lack of built-in chat functionality was difficult, especially when I needed to communicate with end users during troubleshooting.
+Like many G2 reviewers, I had to rely on external messaging tools, which added an unnecessary step.

-Splashtop’s multi-monitor support was a highlight during my testing, making it easy to toggle between screens on remote systems.
-However, I noticed that Mac users don’t get the same level of functionality as their Windows counterparts—certain features, like remote printing, felt underdeveloped or unavailable.
+Splashtop’s multi-monitor support was another highlight, making switching between screens on remote systems easy.
+However, I noticed that Mac users don’t get the same level of functionality as Windows users, certain features, like remote printing, felt either underdeveloped or entirely unavailable.
+According to G2 reviews, this is a common concern among Mac users who wish for better parity between operating systems.

 What I like about Splashtop Remote Support: